 I write this small patch to limit the memory usage and the slowness of query multiple times for different pages to find out how many issues i really have.

 This patch add the attributes issue count, limit and current page to the issues node of the REST API response for issues (issues.xml)

-#1 Updated by Daniel Lindenfelser almost 8 years ago
+#1 Updated by Daniel Lindenfelser about 8 years ago

 #5 Updated by Jean-Philippe Lang over 7 years ago